ntalbs/reflexive-rs/README.md

 # reflexive-rs

-Implements a HTTP echo service using [Actix](https://actix.rs/).
+Implements a HTTP echo service using [Actix Web](https://actix.rs/).
 Extracts HTTP method, request path, headers, query parameters, and request body and put them all in a JSON response.

 ## Usage
 ```